TheTypeSet/recipes/soups/ukrainian-borscht.md

 4. Reduce heat to medium, cover, and let simmer for 20 minutes
 5. Remove meat, set aside to cool
 6. Add dry seasoning (salt + pepper + cayenne + chili powder + garlic powder + dried dill)
-7. Add Better Than Bouillion
+7. Add Better Than Bouillon
 8. Cover again and return to a simmer
 9. Attend the meat: remove any unwanted chunks of fat, shred, and add to pot (this can be done at any time between now and step 13)
 10. Simmer for 10 minutes